tldr-pages/tldr/pages/common/dash.md

 `dash -c "{{command}}"`

-- Execute a script file:
+- Execute a script:

 `dash {{path/to/script.sh}}`

-- Run commands from a file, logging all commands executed to the terminal:
+- Run commands from a script, logging all commands executed to the terminal:

-`dash -x {{file.sh}}`
+`dash -x {{path/to/script.sh}}`